Arkaeriit/reflet-microcontroller/software/README.md

 * `uart.asm` implement the functions from `basicIO.asm` but meant to be used on the 16 bit microcontroller instead of the simulator.
 * `ctrl16addrMap.asm` contain the addresses of the peripherals of the 16 bits microcontroller.

+The makefile let you build some ROMs used in the controller or the simulation.
+If you want to rebuild them you will [ROM\_maker](https://github.com/Arkaeriit/ROM_maker).